-- Regulations can have an impact on determinants for the environmental and safety impacts of the transport system in several ways.
-These determinants include volume, modal split, technology, and the way vehicles are used. - A CBA is a potentially useful instrument for an ex-ante evaluation of the effects of regulations in the area of road safety and the environment. - Estimating direct costs of regulations can be difficult, and especially estimating changes in unit costs over time can be problematic.
-Changing preferences for the environment and safety can also be very relevant. - Regulations can have indirect effects, and these can both be very important in policy debates, as well as be substantial from a welfare perspective. - Ethical considerations are not included in CBA, but can be relevant for policy making and the wider public.
+- Regulations can in several ways have an impact on determinants for the environmental and safety impacts of the transport system.
+These determinants are: volume, modal split, technology, and the way vehicles are used. - A CBA is a potentially useful instrument to ex ante evaluate effects of regulations in the area of road safety and the environment.

+- Estimating direct costs of regulations can be difficult, and especially estimating changes in unit costs over time can be problematic.
+Also changing preferences for the environment and safety can be very relevant. - Regulations can have indirect effects, and these can both be very important in policy debates, as well as be substantial from a welfare perspective. - Ethical considerations are not included in CBA, but can be relevant for policy making and the wider public.

-Table 2 summarises the core of this paper.
+Table 2 summarizes the core of this paper.

-Table 2.
-Challenges related to costs, benefits and ethical considerations of some environmental and safety regulations
+Table 2: challenges related to costs, benefits and ethical considerations of some environmental and safety regulations

-Costs - direct Costs - indirect Benefits Ethical considerations Environment Emissions regulations Dynamic unit costs Importance of policies other countries Reference case Marginal costs Broader welfare effects Cars as positional goods Poor tests, manipulation Dynamic preferences for environmental impacts Distribution effects - general Effects for different income groups Safety Regulations for vehicles Several indirect effects Distribution effects - general How to value safety: VOSL versus QALY Consequences only, or not?
-Speed limits Welfare effects
+Costs - direct Costs - indirect Benefits Ethical considerations Environment emissions regulations Dynamic unit costs Importance of policies other countries Reference case Marginal costs broader welfare effects Cars as positional goods Poor tests, manipulation Dynamic preferences for environmental impacts Distribution effects - general Effects for different income groups Safety regulations for vehicles several indirect effects Distribution effects - general speed limits welfare effects How to value safety: VOSL versus QALY Consequences only, or not?

-It is important to realise that Table 2 does not aim to give a complete overview of all relevant topics related to environmental and safety regulations, and CBA.
-However, the discussions touch upon some key issues that raise concerns for regulatory policies in transport.
+It is important to realize Table 2 does not aim to give a complete overview of all relevant topics related to environmental and safety regulations, and CBA.
+But the discussions touch upon some key issues that raise concerns for regulatory policies in transport.

-Secondly, it is important to realise that policies can interact, as already made explicit in the case of safety regulations and speed limits.
-It is very difficult to deal with such interactions in CBA, unless these interactions are made explicit beforehand and included in policy packages to be evaluated.
+Secondly it is important to realize that policies can interact, as already made explicit in the case of safety regulations and speed limits.
+It is very difficult to deal with such interactions in CBA, unless these interactions are made explicit beforehand, and included in policy packages to be evaluated.

-Thirdly, a lot of research needs to be done to support better ex-ante evaluations of environmental and safety regulations in the area of transport.
-Research challenges, amongst others, include:
+Thirdly: a lot of research needs to be done to support better ex ante evaluations of environmental and safety regulations in the area of transport.
+Research challenges, amongst others, relate to:

-- determinants for changes in unit costs - indirect effects - dynamics in preferences for the environment and safety - the extent to which the utility of cars depends on the composition of the car fleet - ethically relevant effects of transport: which effects are most important, for whom, how they are valued, and how to include them in ex-ante evaluations.
+- Determinants for changes in unit costs - Indirect effects - Dynamics in preferences for the environment and safety - The extent to which the utility of cars depends on the composition of the car fleet - Ethically relevant effects of transport: which effects are most important, for whom, how are these valued, and how to include them in ex ante evaluations.